-Dr. Chupp is an international consultant and trainer and has worked in Northern Ireland, Egypt, Columbia, Nicaragua, Costa Rica and El Salvador.
-Examples of his work include accompanying Peace and Reconciliation Commissions during the civil war in Nicaragua, training in citizen participation for public officials from Croatia on behalf of USAID.
-He provided leadership in the establishment of the Culture of Peace Program as part of an effort to create a UN Local Zone of Peace in post-war El Salvador.
+Dr. Chupp began his career in restorative justice, directing the first Victim Offender Reconciliation Program in the US.
+Dr. Chupp is an international consultant and trainer in conflict transformation and peacebuilding.
+He lived in Costa Rica and Nicaragua from 1988 to 1991, where he worked extensively throughout Central America.
+He also provided leadership in the establishment of the Culture of Peace Program and a UN Local Zone of Peace in post-war El Salvador.
+Mark holds a PhD in social welfare from Case Western Reserve University.
 He has published numerous theory and practice oriented articles, manuals and book chapters.
-Mark is a founding trustee of the National Peace Academy and adjunct faculty at the Summer Peacebuilding Institute of Eastern Mennonite University.
+Mark is a founding trustee of the National Peace Academy, an adjunct faculty at the Summer Peacebuilding Institute of Eastern Mennonite University, and a member of the faculty of the Asset Based Community Development Institute based at DePaul University.

 Why I Chose This Profession